dotnet/machinelearning/docs/code/ExplainabilityCookBook.md

 This document serves to provide different ways to use the explainability features of ML.NET.

-All of these samples will use the [housting data](https://github.com/dotnet/machinelearning/blob/master/test/data/housing.txt) and will reference the below data schema class.
+All of these samples will use the [housing data](https://github.com/dotnet/machinelearning/blob/master/test/data/housing.txt) and will reference the below data schema class and pipeline.

 ```csharp
 public class HousingData